 Arsenal FC

 As one of the most successful and beloved clubs in England, Arsenal Football Club was always a magnet for the public.
-Tradition-wise, their results speak for themselves; in addition to winning 28 major domestic trophies, Arsenal hold the records for longest unbeaten streak and longest run in top flight of English football.
+Tradition-wise, their results speak for themselves; in addition to winning plentiful of major domestic trophies, Arsenal hold the records for longest unbeaten streak and longest run in top flight of English football.

 Basic facts